Sophavisnuka/Sophavisnuka/README.md

 </div>

 # 💫 About Me:
-Currently a Software Engineering student<br>looking forward to learn more about Computer Science and Design.<br>Probably the future unemployed Computer Science student
+Currently a Software Engineering student. looking forward to learn more about Computer Science and Design.
+Probably the future unemployed Computer Science student.

 ## 🌐 Socials: